naql/PS_Mirth/README.md

     Connect-Mirth | Get-MirthSeverConfig -saveXML -outFile myServerBackup.xml

+ At this point, you can play with various commands.
+By default, PS_Mirth is verbose.
+This was because it is also intended as a tool to explore the Mirth API and the responses that it sends.
+If you wish to suppress this, use the -quiet flag on all commands.
+This is an administrative tool.
+Be aware that there are some commands which could be considered "dangerous" in that they will apply changes en masse to all channels.

  PowerShell is self-documenting.
 Use the Get-Help command to see how to use the various commands and to see examples.